iTwin/itwinjs-core/docs/learning/ECSQLTutorial/ClassFilter.md

 # Class Filter Expression

-ECSQL allows filters by type
+ECSQL allows filters by class

 ```sql
     <ECClassId>|<expr> IS [NOT] ( [ONLY] <qualified-classname-1> [, [ONLY] <qualified-classname-2>, ...])